chipzx92/DataEngineeringI320/docs/presentations/Visualizations/index.md

 ![Bar Chart](./images/time_series_bar_chart.png)

 The first field in the center panel is the `TIME COLUMN`.
-You'll note that it is automatically populated with the _performance_start_ field.
+You'll note that it is automatically populated with the _performance_date_ field.
 This is because Superset will automatically recognize a column with a date/time values and use it to populate this field.

 Immediately below that is the `TIME GRAIN` field.
 This is not the same as the grain of our